NCAR/groovy-ncar-extensions/README.md

 ## Versions

+Beginning with version 2.0.0, this module uses the newer `META-INF/services/org.codehaus.groovy.runtime.ExtensionModule` file for Groovy 2.2.x+.

-Versions 1.x uses the old-style extension mechanism `org.codehaus.groovy.runtime.m12n.ExtensionModuleScanner.MODULE_META_INF_FILE` which works with up to at least Groovy 2.1.9.
+Versions 1.x used the old-style extension mechanism `org.codehaus.groovy.runtime.m12n.ExtensionModuleScanner.MODULE_META_INF_FILE` which works with up to at least Groovy 2.1.9 and 2.2.1.

-Beginning with version 2.0.0, the module will use the newer `META-INF/services/org.codehaus.groovy.runtime.ExtensionModule` file for Groovy 2.2.x+.

 There is some overlap in Groovy support for both methods.
 All versions of this module may work with a given Groovy version.

-Versions 1.x of this module have worked with both Java7 and Java8.
+The specified Groovy version should be kept in sync with that specified by the latest version of Grails.
+This module is developed and tested with the latest Java8 (JDK 1.8.x).

 ## Deployment

-To deploy the project, check that your umask is sufficiently social (e.g. `2`) and set the build properties described in `gradle.properties.example`.
+To deploy the project, check that your umask is sufficiently social (e.g. `2`) and set the Maven URL property described in `gradle.properties.example`.

 Use gradle task `uploadArchives` (not `install`).